 Attacks on places frequented by Westerners

 A number of terrorist groups hostile to Western interests operate in Pakistan.
 Attacks could occur at anytime, anywhere in Pakistan.
-There have been regular terrorist attacks in Pakistan in the past few years.
+There have been frequent terrorist attacks in Pakistan in the past few years.
 The Pakistani authorities have increased security throughout the country due to the high threat of terrorist attack.
 Further terrorist attacks are highly likely.
-On 23 October 2012, the US Embassy in Islamabad issued a security message regarding the Serena and Marriott hotels in Islamabad.
-The Australian High Commission in Islamabad placed similar restrictions on its employees from visiting these hotels; these restrictions were lifted on 11 December 2012.

 There is a very high threat of terrorist attack against places in Pakistan that are frequented by Australians and other Westerners.
 Targets for terrorist attack could include diplomatic missions and other premises in the diplomatic enclave, NGO interests, media outlets, hotels (particularly hotels catering to Westerners), aviation interests, clubs, religious sites and places of worship, shopping centres or shopping areas, banks, or educational facilities including universities, international schools and school buses.
 These attacks could include Western and Australian interests and individuals.
 You should be aware that terrorists may have different national backgrounds, and may be citizens of Western countries.